awesto/django-shop/docs/reference/catalog.rst

 Catalog
 =======

-The catalog probably is that part, where customers of your e-commerce site spend the most time with.
+The catalog probably is that part, where customers of our e-commerce site spend the most time.
 Often it even makes sense, to start the :ref:`catalog-list` on the main landing page.

 In this documentation we presume that categories of products are built up using specially tagged CMS pages in combination with a `djangoCMS apphook`_.
 This works perfectly well for most